Best Time for the Mardi Himal 7 Days Trek?

 So how much does it cost to do the Mardi Himal Trek?
 For our standard itinerary we offer only 585USD per person this includes everything as per described in our detailed itinerary package and is based on double occupancy, for solo clients a single supplement charge of 100USD will be asked.
 Of course, this price may vary per your own request for the mode of transportation and accommodation.
 As always, Alpine Eco Trek can arrange everything for you as per your requirements.
 With a wide variety of accommodation options in Kathmandu and Pokhara, the price may lower or increase as per your accommodation option.
 For lower budget trekkers we can recommend opting for the travel by tourist bus option this will lower your transportation cost but increase your travel time.

-Accommodation during the 7 days Mardi Himal Trek
+Accommodation during the 7 Days Mardi Himal tour

 Accommodation during the Mardi Himal trek varies from hotels to guest houses, while our standard package does not include accommodation in Kathmandu and Pokhara this can easily be booked by online or we can arrange it for you upon request.
 With an option of luxury hotel resorts to backpacker hostels, the choice is yours.
 We do ask to pay attention to your booking time as in the high season space availability will be limited and its always better to book a room earlier during the high season.
 During the actual trek Alpine Eco Trek arranges simple but clean guesthouses on a twin sharing bases full board (incl. breakfast, lunch, dinner, and 3 cups of coffee or tea).
 These guesthouses are all equipped with WIFI internet connection, attached bathrooms with showers, and a well-managed bed with clean bedsheets and pillow covers.
 There will also be warm blankets available.
 Although these guesthouses are hygienic and clean we do recommend bringing a sleeping bag for extra hygiene.

-Food during the 7 days Mardi Himal Trek
+Food during the Mardi Himal hiking tour 7 days

 For food during the Mardi Himal trek breakfast, lunch and dinner are included during the trekking times and our stays at the guesthouses.
 Breakfast consists of either hot porridge, muesli, or Tibetan bread served with an omelet or boiled egg.
 For lunch, we stop at a local teahouse on the way and enjoy a hot meal of Nepali rice and lentil soup with vegetables and spicy pickles known traditionally as Nepali dhal bhat.
 In the evening after checking in at our overnight guesthouse dinner can be chosen from the menu and is usually either Nepali Dhal Bhat, Nepali dumplings known as momo’s a true delicacy across Nepal, mixed noodles, pasta or pizza.
 While meat items are also available we do ask you to check with our trekking guide as preservation facilities are limited in the higher regions and we can’t be sure if it’s safe to eat.